secwexen/secwexen.github.io/security/policies.md

 # Security Policies

 This key provides a PGP public key for private, encrypted personal communication.
-The key is intended only for secure contact and is not used for software signing or verification.
+The key is intended only for secure contact.
+Is not used for software signing or verification.

 ## Secure Personal Contact